Skip to content

 Problem: User A's profile is served to User B because the response was cached.

-Cause: ResponseCache caches by URL only.
-If /api/profile returns different data per user but all requests hit the same URL, the first user's response is served to everyone.
+Cause: ResponseCache keys on the URL only.
+If /api/profile returns different data per user but every request hits the same URL, the first user's response is served to everyone.

-Fix: Do not use ResponseCache on user-specific endpoints.
-Use the direct cache API with user-specific keys instead: cache_set(f"profile:{user_id}", data, ttl=300).
+Fix: Do not put ResponseCache on user-specific endpoints.
+Use the key/value API with a per-user key instead: cache_set(f"profile:{user_id}", data, ttl=300).

-Problem: After restarting the server, performance drops until the cache warms up.
+Problem: After a restart, performance drops until the cache warms up.

-Cause: Memory cache is lost when the process restarts.
-Every request is a cache miss until data is cached again.
+Cause: The memory backend lives in-process and disappears when the process restarts.
+Every request is a miss until data is cached again.

-Problem: You updated a product's price in the database, but the API still returns the old price.
+Problem: You updated a product's price, but the API still returns the old one.

-Cause: The cache still has the old data and has not expired yet.
+Cause: A cached value still holds the old data and has not expired.

 Problem: Two different queries return the same cached data.

-Cause: Your cache keys are not specific enough.
-Using "products" as a key for both the full list and a filtered list causes collisions.
+Cause: The keys are not specific enough.
+Using "products" for both the full list and a filtered list collides.

-Problem: Caching makes certain requests slower, not faster.
+Problem: Caching makes some requests slower, not faster.

-Cause: The cached object is very large.
-Serializing and deserializing it takes more time than re-computing it.
+Cause: The cached object is large.
+Serializing and deserializing it costs more than recomputing it.

-Fix: Only cache data that is expensive to compute.
-If the original operation takes 5ms and cache serialization takes 10ms, caching is counterproductive.
-Profile before and after caching to verify the improvement.
+Fix: Cache only what is expensive to produce.
+If the original work takes 5ms and cache serialization takes 10ms, caching loses.
+Measure before and after.

-Problem: Cache entries never expire and the server's memory grows until it crashes.
+Problem: Cache entries never expire and memory grows.

-Fix: Always set a TTL: cache_set("key", value, ttl=300).
-Even for data that "never changes," set a long TTL like 86400 (24 hours).
-This provides a safety net against stale data and prevents unbounded memory growth.
+Fix: Pass a real TTL: cache_set("key", value, ttl=300).
+Even for data that "never changes," use a long TTL like 86400 (24 hours) as a safety net.
+The memory backend caps total entries at TINA4_CACHE_MAX_ENTRIES and evicts the least-recently-used entry when full.

 Sponsored with 🩵 by Code InfinityCode Infinity